 It's fantastic to have new tools to treat migraines and menstrual pain, and give ease to an often 'stuck' area". - Rachael Brown, Tea Anau, NZ

-Muscle-Specific Deep Tissue Techniques for the Torso (Iliopsoas, Diaphragm, QL and Paraspinals)
+Muscle-Specific Deep Tissue Techniques for the Torso (Iliopsoas, Diaphragm, QL and Paraspinals; sold out)

 These muscular structures support the core--they are integral to maintaining balance, structural alignment, ease of breathing, mobility, and the ability to function without lower back pain.
 In the morning, you will learn specific, potent, and effective Deep Tissue techniques to release the iliopsoas, diaphragm, QL, lower multifidus, and the lumbodorsal fascia.
 These are straightforward, muscle-specific techniques that can be immediately applied in practice, often with profound results.
 There will be a concise and insightful anatomy review of these structures with an eye toward fascial continuities and the functional relationships between them.
 We will also focus correct placement and proper use of fingers, knuckles, and elbows for optimal results.